Experience Remote Winter Backpacking in Wisconsin

 North Country National Scenic Trail

 Wisconsin is home to more than 200 miles of the 4,600-mile North Country National Scenic Trail, all in the state's northernmost tier.
 One especially scenic spot to explore in the winter is an eight-mile stretch near Hurley connecting Upson Lake and Wren Falls.
 Heading westbound, the trail partially circles pretty Upson Lake, then begins tumbling up and down hill after hill.
-After crossing four bridges in quick succession, you'll reach Wren Falls.
-Although at 12 feet it's not nearly as tall as the waterfalls at nearby Copper Falls State Park, it's quite impressive as it plunges forcefully into the rocky gorge below.
+After crossing four bridges in quick succession, you'll reach Wren Falls, most likely frozen into a one-of-a-kind, ever-changing ice sculpture.

-The 10-mile Timm's Hill Trail is a spur path off the Ice Age Trail leading to Timm's Hill, Wisconsin's tallest natural point at 1,951.5 feet above sea level.
-Every winter, it's groomed for cross-country skiing and snowshoeing, although you can walk alongside the groomed portion if you're wearing boots.
+The 10-mile Timm's Hill Trail is a spur path off the Ice Age Trail leading to Timm's Hill, Wisconsin's tallest natural point at 1,951 feet above sea level.
+Every winter, it's groomed for cross-country skiing and snowshoeing, and hikers are welcome to walk alongside the groomed route.
 The hilly trail meanders across bridges, past a century-old logging camp and through thick stands of spruce, which are especially enchanting when snow-covered.

 A few notable sights along the way include the Blomberg and Beaumont Sugar Bushes, two stands of sugar maples tapped for syrup every spring, a 33-foot trestle bridge and the steep Stone Lake Esker, where you can sign a guestbook tucked into a trail kiosk.
-When you reach Timm's Hill, climb the observation tower and drink in the views.
+When you reach Timm's Hill, climb the observation tower for expansive views of the wintry landscape.

 Discover more Wisconsin winter scenery on these trails for cross-country skiing!